 - Youth Leadership & People skills ( Centre for Lifelong Learning, TISS )

 - Working With Communities Leading to Field Practicum ( School of Social Work, TISS )

-After completing the Foundation courses, students can choose one of the Domain Courses.
-These courses are also region specific to respond to specific local needs.
-The Domain Courses include
+After completing the foundation courses, student can choose one of the Domain Courses as per the skill requirement and personal interest.
+These courses are also region specific to respond specific local needs.

 - Water, Sanitation and Hygiene (WASH)